atomicptr/isic-warframe/README.md

 Register/unregister the current channel for auto posts when Baro'Ki Teer arrives.

+`!voidtrader`

+Posts the current stock of Baro'Ki Teer.

 `!warframe sorties register/unregister`

 Register/unregister the current channel for auto posts when new Sorties appear.